In Jan 2020, Google officially announced that it will phase out third party cookies from Chrome.

-This is an eye opener for marketers who did not leverage or were underutilizing first party data.
+This is an eye opener for marketers who did not leverage or were underutilizing enterprise data.

 Why would someone even collect data if they were not going to act on it?

-With Google's announcement, they will now be rolling up their sleeves to transform the way they use first party data before the announcement comes into effect.
+With Google's announcement, they will now be rolling up their sleeves to transform the way they use enterprise data before the announcement comes into effect.

 In this article, we will discuss:

-- What is first party data / typical first party data that you may be collecting
+- What is enterprise data / typical enterprise data that you may be collecting

-- Actionable plan to start leveraging your first party data
+- Actionable plan to start leveraging your enterprise data

-Data that your audience gives you explicitly by typing / selecting / writing are direct first party data.
+Data that your audience gives you explicitly by typing / selecting / writing are direct enterprise data.

-Data that you gather from your audience without them directly providing it to you (analytics data for instance) are indirect first party data.
+Data that you gather from your audience without them directly providing it to you (analytics data for instance) are indirect enterprise data.

-For simplicity, let us address both these as first party data.
+For simplicity, let us address both these as enterprise data.

-Remember, first party data is not only data collected from your digital channels.
+Remember, enterprise data is not only data collected from your digital channels.

 This also includes offline data that you collect through contests, events, etc.

-Some first party data collection in itself is like doing a business with your audience.
+Some enterprise data collection in itself is like doing a business with your audience.